gergap/source-id/README.md

       Owner                 Data size	Description
       GNU                  0x00000045	Unknown note type: (0x01234567)

 As you can see the readelf utility cannot display the description filed of the new note type, because it doesn't know it.
-But it shows yout the type number of size of the note.
+But it shows you the type number and size of the note.

 Dumping the .note.gnu.source-id section
 ---------------------------------------